(IT CAN BE PRAYED ANYTIME IN THE DAY)

 Oh my God, I am heartily sorry for having offended you.
 I detest all my sins because I dread the loss of Heaven and the pains of Hell, but most of all, because they offend you, my God, who are all good and deserving of all my love.
 I firmly resolve, with the help of your grace, to confess my sins, to do penance, and to amend my life.
 Amen.

 Holy Mary, full of God’s presence during the days of your life, you accepted with full humility the Father’s will, and the devil was never capable of tying you up with his confusion.
-Once with your Son, you interceded for our difficulties, and full of kindness and patience, you gave us an example of how to untie the knots in our life.
+Once with your Son, you interceded for our difficulties, and full of kindness and patience, you gave us examples of how to untie the knots in our lives.
 By remaining forever Our Mother, you put in order and make more clear the ties that link us to the Lord.
-Holy Mother, Mother of God and our Mother, to you who untie with a motherly heart the knots of our life, I ask for you to undo this knot: (mention your requests here).
+Holy Mother, Mother of God and our Mother, to you who untie with a motherly heart the knots of our life, I ask for you to undo this knot: (mention request here).
 Through your grace, your intercession and your example deliver us from all evil, Our Lady, and untie the knots that prevent us from being united with God, so that we, free from sin and error, may find Him in all things, may have our hearts placed in Him, and may serve Him always in our brothers and sisters.

 (Proposed Bible texts for Mary undoer of Knots: Luke 1:26-40 & John 2:1-12)